 Unlike other volunteer recognition programs administered by Nevada Volunteers, the Governor’s Points of Light finalists are selected by a panel of judges.
 Finalists show achievement through voluntary service in the following areas:

-1) Show achievement that is exemplary, far exceeding expectations, and is measurable.
+1) Show achievement that is exemplary, far exceeds expectations, and is measurable.

-3) Show innovation in applying a new solution to an existing social program.
+3) Demonstrate innovation by applying a new solution to an existing social program.

-5) Show endurance or sustainability in that a long-term solution to significant social issues through hands-on volunteer service was developed.
-The service must be direct and ongoing, rather than a one-time activity, with the exception of short-term crisis situations.
+5) Show endurance or sustainability by developing a long-term solution to significant social issues through hands-on volunteer service.
+The service must be direct and ongoing, rather than a one-time activity, except for short-term crisis situations.

 The Governor’s Points of Light Awards is possible because of the many corporations and nonprofits who believe in the power of volunteerism and partner to support this recognition effort.
-Thank you to all of our sponsors who joined us in shining a light on Nevada’s brightest volunteers.
-View the sponsors for the 2016 Points of Light Award and a letter from the Governor supporting the Governor’s Points of Light.
+Thank you to all of our past sponsors who joined us in shining a light on Nevada’s brightest volunteers.
+Learn more about sponsorship and the Governor’s Points of Light on the 2017 Awards page.